 The Current Market

 The combination of recession, depressed real estate market, bad winters up north ... and the higher value of the Canadian dollar ... all played a part in the RV Resort Park marketplace in recent years.
 But things have changed.

 In the past two years the weather 'up north' had played a huge role in creating more interest (incentive) to head south.
-But this past winter up north many places had almost a record warm winter.
-(El Nino impact) That removes 'some' incentive to head south.
+This past winter up north was one of the worst and longest in memory.
+As a result we are seeing more interest for heading south.

 It's that Canadian dollar that causes some concern.
 Canadians represent as much as 30% of the market in many parks.
 With the dollar hitting a low of about 70 cents (from a high of $1.05 in recent years) it results in some altered decision making.
 Some decide to sell and profit from that dollar change.
 Some decide to rent instead of buy ... a 'wait and see'.
 And some decide to stay north of the border.